matrix-org/thirdroom/docs/guides/developers.md

 WebSG is designed to provide a safe and performant way to manipulate glTF scene graphs from a WebAssembly module.
 The API can be accessed from any wasm-compatible language, giving you the flexibility to choose the programming language that best suits your needs and expertise.

-Third Room has also created a custom JavaScript runtime and editor, allowing you to fluidly write and edit scripts in a familiar and friendly language.
+There is also a custom JavaScript runtime and in-world editor, allowing you to fluidly write and edit scripts in a familiar and friendly language without leaving the Third Room client.

 By utilizing the WebSG, you can create advanced and interactive experiences within Third Room that respond to user input, trigger events, and dynamically alter the virtual environment.